iden3/iden3.github.io/mkdocs/docs/w3c/proofs/bjj.md

    *  `coreClaim` is a signed hex of core claim representation of W3C credential.
    * `signature` is a hex value of BJJ compressed signature produced by the issuer public key.
    *  The issuer stores their public key in the state tree.
-In proof it is represented a `authCoreClaim` hex in the `issuerData` property. `mtp` property contains merkle tree proof of inclusion to the issuer claims tree.
+In proof it is represented as an `authCoreClaim` hex in the `issuerData` property. `mtp` property contains merkle tree proof of inclusion to the issuer claims tree.
    *  `issuerData` contains information about how to check the credential status of the issuer key.
 More details regarding `credentialStatus` can be found [here](../status/overview.md).
    * `state` object represents the roots of issuer's trees  at the time of auth key has been issued.